ArchipelagoMW/Archipelago/worlds/psychonauts/docs/setup_en.md

 <h3 style="text-transform:none";>Installing A Seed</h3>

-When you generate a game, the Archipelago Seed.zip will include a Psychonauts.zip folder.
-Extract the Psychonauts.zip and find the RandoSeed.lua file inside.
-Copy this file, then find your Psychonauts directory where Astralathe and the PsychoRando mod are installed.
-Inside the PsychoRando mod, find the Scripts folder and paste RandoSeed.lua inside this folder.
+When generating from the website, your player slot will have a Psychonauts.zip seed on the room page.
+Download the seed, then extract it to access the RandoSeed.lua file inside.
+If the game is generated locally, extract the Archipelago Seed.zip in the output folder (or have the person who generated the seed do this and send you the Psychonauts.zip), then extract your Psychonauts.zip.
+Copy RandoSeed.lua, then find your Psychonauts directory where Astralathe and the PsychoRando mod are installed.
+Inside ModResource, open the PsychoRando mod folder, find the Scripts folder and paste RandoSeed.lua inside.
 Make sure to overwrite the old file.

 <h2 style="text-transform:none";>Using the Psychonauts Client</h2>